We're giving you the chance to win back the value of your meal - every time you dine this month!

 Slaw and chillies

 What: If you’re noticing a pattern with our cheap eats (hint, it’s things wrapped in bread), well, get ready for more things wrapped in bread.
-This time said things are delicious chunks of marinated, grilled chicken, lamb or halloumi, wrapped in fresh Kurdish naan breads.
-If you’re heading for lunch, be prepared for a bit of a queue thanks to boxes that give you change from a fiver.
+This time, said things are delicious chunks of smoky marinated, grilled chicken, lamb or halloumi, wrapped in fresh Kurdish naan breads.
+If you’re heading for lunch, be prepared for a bit of a queue thanks to boxes that come in at under ten quid.

 Where: The Glass Arcade, St Nicholas Street, BS1 1JQ